 Many web designers have a portfolio of their past work – you can email them to find out how satisfied they were with the work.

-Know their specialities
+Know their specialties

 Some web designers are particularly experienced with hotel websites.
 Some have done a lot of e-commerce work.
 Some are best with blogs and information-based sites.
-Look for a web designer that specialises in your website’s niche.
+Look for a web designer that specializes in your website’s niche.